Safe Mounting and Rigging for Moving Head Fixtures

 A: Choose manufacturers who publish weight, COG, mounting points and certified rigging recommendations.
 KIMU provides detailed specification sheets for its LED moving head light range and can assist with OEM/ODM mounting guidance.

-Wholesale professional stage lighting brands manufacturer and supplier in China
+Wholesale professional laser stage lighting manufacturer and supplier in China

 For Products